 Social Media Produces Instant Leads

-One like on social media does not constitute as a lead.
+One like on social media does not constitute a lead.
 If you direct message the first person to like your post, you will quickly lose all interest in your social media content.
 Rather, social media provides your business with a platform that allows you to cultivate leads over a period of time.
 Sure, if someone asks directly about your products and services, feel free to pitch or start working them through the funnel.
 Make sure that your focus is on the relationship, not the sale.

 Social Media is a Time Waster

 While many people waste their own personal time on social media day in and day out, social media is not inherently a time-waster for your business.
 Social Media works well because you have a say in how much time and effort you pour into it.
-You can spend thousands of dollars and hundreds of hours working on the largest, most competitive ad campaign, or you can spend an hour a week scheduling posts and replying to comments.
+You can spend thousands of dollars and hundreds of hours working on the largest, most competitive ad campaign, or you can spend an hour week scheduling posts and replying to comments.
 You determine what you want your social media presence to be and put in a commensurate level of effort.

 Only Viral Posts Matter